merko30/habit-tracker/README.md

 - to run the mobile app, run `npm start`
 - to run the app on a device, you need to download Expo Go application
 - scan the QR code from the terminal

+# Test user
+You can either sign up or use the testing user:
+- test@example
+- password123

+# Notes
+- to delete a habit, swipe to left
+- to test syncing when online, I had to reload the app, the net info event doesn't work as expected, at least with Expo Go